Connecting your two most valuable assets

-Here at Content and Code, we use the social networking features of SharePoint 2010 all the time.
+Here at Content and Code, we use the social networking features of SharePoint 2013 and also Yammer all the time.
 They play an important role for us, because to meet our client’s needs, we need to build communities of expertise around many different subjects.

-SharePoint 2010 allows us to bring together our technically minded people.
-And it enables them to continually grow and refine their knowledge.
+SharePoint 2013 and Yammer allow us to bring together our technically minded people.
+Plus it enables them to continually grow and refine their knowledge.

 Why invest in Social Networking technology?